Thileban/Thileban/README.md

 ## 👨‍💻 About Me

-I'm an Electrical & Computer Engineering graduate from the University of Windsor with an interest in IT Support and Windows Administration.
+I'm an Electrical & Computer Engineering graduate from the University of Windsor with an interest in IT Support, Windows Administration, and Software Development.

-I'm currently building hands-on experience through practical IT labs and documenting my work on GitHub.
+I'm currently building hands-on experience through practical IT labs, software projects, and technical problem-solving while documenting my work on GitHub.

-My current focus is **Windows Server, Active Directory, PowerShell, and Networking**.
+My current focus is **Windows Server, Active Directory, PowerShell, Networking, and IT Automation**.

 ---